bsmt/moron_rrf/README.md

 It makes heavy use of RRF 3.3's new GCode meta commands, which lets us write cleaner code and helps streamline procedures.

 ## Features
-* Configuration via variables in a single settings.g file.
+* Configuration via variables in a single config.g file.
 You don't have to dig through and edit every file to support your printer, unless you want to change the specific behavior of a procedure.
 * "Native" support for Klicky probes with automatic Z offset calibration (auto-z).
+Inductive is also supported with a single config line change.

 ## Status